Mikaela/mikaela.github.io/pages/discuss.markdown

 and my website while I would have separate community for any actual Open Source Software project if I begun any that grew bigger.

+As for languages; English is preferred due to majority of the discussion participants speaking it, but Finnish and Esperanto are also fine.<br> I sadly don't consider myself capable of holding a discussion in other languages, but I do hope to be able to grow this list in the future.

 * [Matrix], [`#mikaela.info:feneas.org`](https://matrix.to/#/#mikaela.info:feneas.org)
   * Additional aliases can be added by `!altalias publish <alias>`, while those may not provide additional value due to Matterbridge being a